jwhitlark/cnc-devcontainer-templates/doc/k8s-downward-api-with-integrant.md

 Note that `app.kubernetes.io` is reservered, as are other namespaces.

-##### If you really want to be nice to ops, consider adding some of the following annotations
+## If you really want to be nice to ops, consider adding some of the following annotations

+These are not just useful for dev and ops, but can be used in the app itself to direct administrators and even everyday users to the appropriate location.

 | Annotation | Description |
 | ----------- | ----------- |